deislabs/hippo-docs/content/developers/code-of-conduct.md

 ---
 title: Code of Conduct
-description: Understand the Code of Conduct for the Hippo project.
+description: Understand the Code of Conduct for the Hippo project
 type: docs
 ---